Electricity and Gas Distributors

 The Australian Energy Regulator (AER) is responsible for overseeing the reliable and cost-effective operation of network and pipeline service providers.
 This ensures end-users can access energy when necessary.
 The regulator also has final approval of changes with network charges.

-Australian Gas Network Map
+Australian Gas Network

 There is an interconnected pipeline network covering Queensland, New South Wales, Victoria, South Australia, Tasmania and the ACT.

-Transmission Pipelines – transport gas from processing and storage facilities to the domestic market.
+Gas Pipelines – transport gas from processing and storage facilities to the domestic market.
 Distribution Networks – deliver gas from the transmission pipelines to industrial customers.